 Price-to-Earnings Forward Twelve Months (F12M)

 On the flip side, third-party medical service providers are currently facing issues related to a tough capital spending environment.
-This has lengthened the core healthcare companies’ decision process related to investment and purchases of services.
+This has lengthened core healthcare companies’ decision process related to investment and purchases of services.
 Also, smaller biotechnology companies that are customers of these medical services companies depend on the credit and capital markets.
-With the unfavorable economic conditions, many of them are currently unable to properly access credit or equity funding.
+With unfavorable economic conditions, many of them are not being able to properly access credit or equity funding.
 This is gradually reducing demand for third-party service providers.

 Below are three stocks within the Medical Services industry that have been witnessing positive earnings estimate revisions and carry a Zacks Rank #1 (Strong Buy) or #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.